Course Catalogue: Off Campus Study

-Well over half of all Hobart and William Smith students engage in some kind of off-campus/international learning experience before they graduate.
-Whether the experience is volunteering with a service organization in South Africa, interning with a business in London, or living with a family in the south of France, students at the Colleges understand the value of “breaking away” to discover something about themselves and others that cannot be as easily discovered in Upstate New York.
+About 60% of all Hobart and William Smith students engage in some kind of off-campus/international learning experience before they graduate.
+Whether the experience is volunteering with a service organization in South Africa, interning with an organization in London or Brussels, or conducting fieldwork on the Great Barrier Reef, students at the Colleges understand the value of "breaking away" to discover something about themselves and others that cannot be as easily discovered in Upstate New York.

-Hobart and William Smith Colleges encourage students to look for an off-campus experience that is appropriate to their personal and academic interests.
-The Colleges sponsor a variety of programs in different academic disciplines at different sites, both abroad and within the United States.
+Hobart and William Smith Colleges encourage students to look for an off-campus experience that is appropriate to their academic and personal interests.
+The Colleges offer a wide variety of programs in different academic disciplines at different sites, both abroad and within the United States.

 Because the Hobart and William Smith curriculum seeks to prepare students to live as global citizens, the academic program in many departments has been structured to facilitate off-campus study.